 MORE ABOUT EASY AND QUICK KNIT SQUARES:

-The pattern provided in this post, is one of the most basic in knitting.
+The pattern provided in the original Knit square post (mitered square), is one of the most basic in knitting.

 This is not a modular knitting pattern – which means you knit the first square and pick up stitches from that first square (and add more stitches) to form a new square.
 The result is a ‘one piece’ and not separate squares.

-The pattern starts with 47 stitches and ends with 3, which is knit together to cast off.
+The pattern starts with 47 stitches and ends with 3, which are knit together to cast off.